 Be persistent, but do no harm.
 By avoiding crossing a line with one contact who is definitely not interested now, you maintain the chance of winning the account through another contact or reconnecting with the contact when they are actually ready to buy.

 Put it all together

 What constitutes effective sales outreach is changing, but it’s still not rocket science.
-Take some time to train your team on best practices for 2018, and review any existing email templates or call scripts that may contain some of the errors we discussed above.
+Take some advanced sales training for your team on best practices for 2018, and review any existing email templates or call scripts that may contain some of the errors we discussed above.
 Again, your outreach should:

 - be direct and concise